LLNL/variorum/src/var_monitor/README.md

     $ var_monitor -a "sleep 10"

-Powmon also allows sampling of utilization.
+The var_monitor also allows sampling of utilization.
 The example below will sample utilization metrics as well as power while executing a sleep for 10 seconds:

-    $ powmon -u -a "sleep 10"
+    $ var_monitor -u -a "sleep 10"

 power_wrapper_static
 --------------------